abhi3700/My_Learning_DevOps/docker/README.md

 - Build, run & ship applications.
 - It helps in containerization
 - Since Docker Engine only runs on Linux, developers who use Windows and macOS for software development cannot run the engine until they spin up a virtual machine (VM) that runs linux.
+- `docker-cli` is like a git for shipping softwares in form of containers.

 ## Legend